intersystems/Samples-RecordMapper/README.md

 ---

-##COMPONENTS OF THE PRODUCTION
+## COMPONENTS OF THE PRODUCTION

-The `Demo.RecordMap.Production` production includes two business hosts:
+The production includes two business hosts:
 - **`Delimited.RecordMap.FileService`:** Business service that consumes delimited text files in the `<repo home>/data/In` directory, maps each record in the file to a message, and passes the message to the `FixedWidth.RecordMap.FileOperation` business operation.
 The names of the files must begin with `RecordMap_Delimited_`.
 - **`FixedWidth.RecordMap.FileOperation`:** Business operation that consumes messages from the `Delimited.RecordMap.File.Service` business service, maps the fields in the messages to fields in a fixed-width text file, and writes the file to the `<repo home>/data/Out` directory.
 The name of the output file is `RecordMap_FixedWidth_Output.txt`.